United

 of an early release from custody.
 Both get a few slick runarounds by

-Robinson with Kelly at his wits' end.
+Robinson, with Kelly at his wits' end.
 Robinson is not letting Hall go

-until he gets the truth.
+until he uncovers the truth.

 Jay Adler is perfect as the quintessential, nervous weasel with a season pass to the vice squad's interrogation room.
 Adler has relevant information, but his memory is foggy due to fear for his own life.
 Robinson lets him sweat it out until his “fog” clears.
 With great reluctance, he lets it slip about an upcoming bank robbery.
-Gilbert's pounding score is effective as the robbery is set to take place.
-Officers are positioned throughout the bank thanks to the Adler tip.
-This scene is fairly tense and exciting, leading up to the attempted robbery.

 Paulette